rmad17/jekyll-site/_posts/2016-04-02-api-calls-with-angularjs.md

 Finally, we use `ng-repeat` to iterate through the list and use each item to print the url and title.
 I used the same concept in case of `view2` where I populate with `Top Stories`.

+Thats it!
+Tweet and tell me if I managed to make your life easy.

 <br> For reference to the full code look at  <https://github.com/rmad17/angular-yc-news>.